rmello4d/TheSustainableDeveloper/README.md

 # The Sustainable Developer

-This book tackles a neglected reality in the developer's community : self-sustainability.

 The act of coding demands a considerable mental and physical effort.

 As a result, most developers strain themselves while in front of the computer.
 Along the years, pain and inflammation may be common.